Acrobatic Art of China

 The acrobats in modern China have set up a designing and directing system aimed at creating graceful stage images, harmonious musical accompaniment, and good supporting effects of costumes, props, and lighting in order to bring about a fully developed stage art.

 A high-level acrobatic program needs excellent technique coaches and much preparation time before it is ready to be performed on stage.
-To become a competent acrobat, students must begin practicing the basic skills at an early age of only 6 or 7.
-Because the techniques employed in acrobatics are extremely difficult and risky, students must endure a good deal of pains for their gain.
+To become competent acrobats, students must begin practicing the basic skills at an early age of only 6 or 7.
+Because the techniques employed in acrobatics are extremely difficult and risky, students must endure a good deal of pain for their gain.
 The training is long, hard, and intense.